 Instead of making the pecan milk separately, I added the pecans, dates and water in the blender and let it soak for the afternoon.
 Then I added in the vanilla and blended it smooth.
 I did not strain it because I didn’t think it was needed.

 The result of both batches was a little soft right after I made them, so I stored them in the freezer for a bit before serving.
 Both are super-rich from the nut bases and incredibly decadent.
 Just start with 1 scoop because you may not be able to eat 2 in one sitting.
-But that just leaves more for later!
+That just leaves more for later!

-On my to make list are Coconut Macaroon, Fresh Lemon, Pumpkin Pie, Fig and Vanilla Hazelnut.
+On my to-make list are Coconut Macaroon, Fresh Lemon, Pumpkin Pie, Fig and Vanilla Hazelnut.
 If you’ve already made a recipe from the book please leave me your thoughts in a comment.

 Serves: 4 servings